Jparedes-jp/CursoJavaScript/README.md

 CursoJavaScript
 ===============

-This is a repository for the javascript course
+This is a repository for the javascript course1